sax/iterative-soa/talk.md

 * Application developer background
 * Recent focus in operations
 * Such acronyms, so buzzword
-  * TDD, BDD, Agile, DevOps, SOA
+  * TDD, BDD, Agile, DevOps, SOA, Cloud, IaaS
 * Been able to break a surprising amount of things in a short amount of time
 * Work at Wanelo